 One of the aspects of a good restaurant layout is the optimum utilisation of the space.
 The restaurant layout should be designed in such a manner that everything, ranging from the tables and chairs to the restaurant equipment are accommodated with enough space for work and movement.

 (i) Number of Tables

 While you should definitely try to accommodate more number of tables in the dining area, you must also consider the comfort and mobility of both your customers as well as the staff.
 There should be enough space between the tables so as to avoid any potential conflict between a customer leaving the table and a waiter carrying a tray.

 Another problem that restaurant owners often face is optimising the seating so that every table is a good table.
 Customers often avoid sitting near the kitchen or the bathroom as these areas are prone to disturbance.
 Tables at the centre of the seating area are also unfavored by guests.
 To avoid this problem, you can consider placing wall separators that will help utilise these areas.

-Safety is one aspect that must always be included in your restaurant design plan.
+Safety is one aspect that must always be included in your restaurant layout.
 In case of an emergency, there must be clear pathways to exit if you need to evacuate the building.
 There should be wide paths to avoid customers and employees tripping and hurting themselves as navigate across your restaurant.